wie-niet/BLECyclePower-SpinningBike/README.md

 ### Hardware
 I've tested it on an ESP32 board (2AC7Z-ESPWROOM32) with the wheel sensor on an secondhand Rambler spinning bike.
 It works with apps like myWoosh.

 ### Power Calculations
-This version working, but the power calculation may need some improvement.
+This version is working for me, but the power calculation may need some improvement.

 ### Deep sleep / power save mode:
 This program will put the ESP32 into deep sleep mode when the wheel sensor is idle over 180 seconds (SLEEP_AFTER_MILLIS).